Welcome to today's edition of the Rush 24-7 podcast.

 So before we get into political philosophy, wither conservatism and all the rest of it, let's just get the horse racy stuff out of the way here.

-Uh he should be farther ahead than he is by now.
+He should be farther ahead than he is by now.

-Um but there are two views on this.
+But there are two views on this.

 One is that he's slipping.

-He won Louisiana and Kentucky very narrowly, uh, mainly uh due to uh that's to say they were much narrower victories than the polls suggested, and that's due to the fact that uh uh mainly due to early voting, where he had a big lead, and then actual come the come voting day itself, uh late voters went uh for Ted Cruz, basically.
+And that's due to the fact that mainly due to early voting where he had a big lead and then actual come voting day itself, late voters went for Ted Cruz, basically.

-So so there's two views of this.
+So there's two views of this.

-I mean, we basically had the previous two nominees of the Republican Party, McCain and Romney, uh have both done direct assaults on him and his character and his integrity, and he's still winning primaries.
+I mean, we basically had the previous two nominees of the Republican Party, McCain and Romney, have both done direct assaults on him and his character and his integrity, and he's still winning primaries.

-So there's enough of a vote for for him to hold up and to stay in the lead and to be the choice of a plurality of Republican voters.
+So there's enough of a vote for him to hold up and to stay in the lead and to be the choice of a plurality of Republican voters.

 I think if anything, in fact, Romney reminded people of everything they dislike about the Republican establishment.